-Firstly, if you choose an authorized service provider, it is important to remember that it will be much more expensive because only original parts will be used (so they say).
+Firstly, if you choose an authorised service provider, it is important to remember that it will be much more expensive because only original parts will be used.

 Secondly, when choosing expert repair services you will notice competitive prices, which depend on quality of parts, the store’s services and warranty.

-Please note: Apple does not authorize repair services, even if they are using an authorized technician; he/she will not be authorized to repair your Apple device.
+Please note: Apple does not authorise repair services, even if they are using an authorised technician; he/she will not be authorised to repair your Apple device.

 – Reviews: Although good reviews are often a legitimate signal that companies are delivering a good service, also bare in mind that reviews are not always 100% authentic.
 Many companies ask their friends and family to leave positive reviews just to boost their ratings.